DFE-Digital/fa-availability-prototype/README.md

 The my list page filters out foster parents that are not selected and hence displays selected parents.

 You can view the full profile of the child or a chosen parent.
+The child profile page has a link to the [diary review application](https://github.com/DFE-Digital/fa-diary-review)

 ### Dependencies